-At the time of publishing this report, the prices for lasmiditan, rimegepant, and ubrogepant were not available.
-We therefore estimated the prices of lasmiditan, rimegepant, and ubrogepant for the model based on an opinion article that estimated that ubrogepant would have a 20% premium to branded Imitrex.57 We applied the same premium to lasmiditan and rimegepant.
-All estimates generated in the model used these placeholder prices.
-Costs for sumatriptan and eletriptan were derived using wholesale acquisition cost (WAC) from Redbook and shown in Table 4.8.108 Aligning with the ICER Reference Case (http://icer-review.org/wpcontent/uploads/2018/07/ICER Reference Case July-2018.pdf), we have used the WAC to price these treatments, as they are currently available as generic medications.
-Costs for treatments for the usual care arm were estimated using a prevalent mix of treatments, estimated from Ford et al , and applying WAC prices from Redbook.^{108,109} Since triptans were not indicated for Population 1 and were the comparators for Population 2, we removed triptans from the prevalent mix reported and adjusted the remaining treatments accordingly.
+We used the wholesale acquisition cost (WAC) from Redbook to estimate prices for all drugs with prices available.
+At the time of publishing this report, the price for rimegepant was not available.
+We therefore estimated the price of rimegepant assuming the same price as was announced for ubrogepant.
+A 27% industry average discount was applied to all WAC prices.

+Costs for treatments for the usual care arm were estimated using a prevalent mix of treatments, estimated from Ford et al., and applying WAC prices from Redbook.
+S8,59 Since triptans were not indicated for Population 1 and were the comparators for Population 2, we removed triptans from the prevalent mix reported and adjusted the remaining treatments accordingly.
 After the removal of triptans, the resulting mix of treatments and proportion of patients in which they were used were as follows: butalbital/caffeine/acetaminophen (11.3%), ibuprofen (38.2%), naproxen (32.1%), opioids (28.3%).
+Aligning with the ICER Reference Case (http://icer-review.org/wpcontent/uploads/2018/07/ICER Reference Case July-2018.pdf), we used the WAC without an applied discount as the price for triptans, as they are currently available as generic medications.
+Table 4.9 shows the WAC prices and sources.